anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Lambda.md

 	- Passwords, sensitive values, ...
 - Minimize your deployment package size to its runtime necessities.
 - Avoid using recursive code, never have a Lambda function call itself.
+## Function code
+- Separate the Lambda handler from your core logic.
+- Take advantage of execution env reuse to improve performance of your function.
+- Use a keep-alive directive to maintain persistent connections.
+- Use env variables to pass operational parameters to your function.
+- Control the dependencies in your function's deployment package.
+- Minimize your deployment package size to its runtime necessities.
+- Reduce the time it takes Lambda to unpack deployment packages.
+- Minimize the complexity of your dependencies.
+- Avoid using recursive code.
+- Do not use non-documented, non-public APIs.
+- Write idempotent code: ensure duplicate events are handled the same way.
+## Function configuration
+- Performance testing your Lambda function: any increase in memory size triggers an increase in CPU.
+- Load test your Lambda function to determine an optimum timeout value.
+- Use most-restrictive permissions when setting IAM policies.
+- Be familiar with your Lambda quotas.
+- Be familiar with your upstream and downstream throughput constraints.
+- Delete Lambda function that you are no longer using.
 ## Notes
 - Environment variables max size = 4KB.